-Space-Based Solar Power
+Space Solar Power

 What is Space-Based Solar Power?

-Value of SBSP
+Value of SSP

 • 24/7 Solar Energy: Provides uninterrupted power by capturing sunlight in Earth orbit, free from weather, day-night cycles, or seasons and transmitting it wirelessly to ground.